 Blackmail is a central tenet of capitalism.
 Theft through arbitrarily inflated prices is a central tenet of capitalism.

-Capitalism must be replaced to eliminate the blackmail and theft that is inherent in capitalism.
 The new economic system that replaces capitalism must rationalize pricing, and must eliminate blackmail and theft.